Caroline-A/Medical_education/Search_strategy.md

 * Platform/tool: The datasource was accessed via a Tableau-based server available via login to Norwegian Cristin institutions ("DUCT").
 The data is also available publicly via an API (https://www.cristin.no/tjenester/api/).
 Searches were run using Tableau (v.
 2021.4), by creating an IF CONTAINS variable in the data.
 NOTE: Phrases/words are automatically truncated both forwards and backwards from the start/end of the phrase, unless manually prevented by including a space before/after.
 * Database: We used a file on the server which contains all outputs in CRISTIN, FOR_data_sted_total.
 This file thus contains a almost complete record of all Norwegian scientific publications from CRISTIN institutions from 2011 up to and including 2021.
 All major higher education institutions as well as many research institutes and public health regions are members.
 * Filters: Searched for all publications within Cristin timeframe (2011-2020) within a filter called "NVI subset".
 "NVI subset" limits the set to publications which are deemed "scientific" in the national system.
-The definition of "scientific" effectively covers the publication types interesting for our review; the criteria are that the work gives new insight, is presented in a form which makes the results verifiable or usable in new research, is in a language and has a distribution which makes it accessible for the majority of researchers interested in it, and is in a publication channel with peer review routines (CRISTIN [n.d.]
-Reporting instructions (NVI) . https://www.cristin.no/english/resources/reporting-instructions/ (retrieved 02.06.2022)).
+The definition of "scientific" effectively covers the publication types interesting for our review; the criteria are that the work gives new insight, is presented in a form which makes the results verifiable or usable in new research, is in a language and has a distribution which makes it accessible for the majority of researchers interested in it, and is in a publication channel with peer review routines (CRISTIN (updated Oct 2020) Reporting instructions (NVI) . https://www.cristin.no/english/resources/reporting-instructions/ (retrieved 02.06.2022)).

 The strategy in CRISTIN takes the same basic form as the Web of Science and PubMed strategies, but was adapted to the fields available in this data source.
 The strategy consists of two parts:
 * A journal search
 * A title search for terms specific to medical education and medical groups in training, and a title search that combines generic terms for education and training with terms for medicine, doctors and specialities.
 In Norwegian, we also use journal classification to help with this search (see under).

+Total results = 488

-### Journal search
+### Journal search = 95
 Note that this search will also find any journals containing "academic medicine" or "medical education" in their names due to the automatic truncation.

 ```